IGME-202-2221/project-1-chrisStehlar/README.md

 ## Your Additions

-I plan to make all of the assets myself.
+(Checkpoint 2) I plan to make all of the assets myself.
 I am going to try to stick to the minimum viable product in order to have plenty of time for asset production.

+(Checkpoint 4) I did all of the assets from scratch, however, I also added a lot of complexity with a custom animation system, wave system, A* pathfinding, and an event based collision system used for various purposes throughout the project.

 ## Sources